How Tineco Makes Everyday Living Feel Effortless

 Rethinking everyday categories through design

 Tineco's design thinking also extends to reimagining product categories that have traditionally been associated with heavy, infrequent use.
-In carpet care, conventional cleaners are often bulky and physically demanding, leading many households to use them only once or twice a year despite the investment.
+In carpet care, conventional cleaners are often bulky and physically demanding, leading many households to use them infrequently, despite the investment.

 By rethinking weight distribution and integrating clean and dirty water into a single, top-mounted tank positioned closer to the ground, Tineco redesigned the carpet cleaning experience to feel more balanced and approachable.
 Combined with assisted movement that helps guide the product across carpets, this design reduces physical strain and encourages more frequent, practical use.